tainabittencourt/Cumulative-and-self-reinforcing-Spatial-Inequalities/README.md

 Script to download and store sociodemographic data from 2010 Brazilian Census (Sample and Universe)

 1.1 Urban structure:
-Script to:
+Script to
-(i) redefine metropolitan regions based on density and work trips;
+*(i) redefine metropolitan regions based on density and work trips;
-(ii) classify urban workers into occupational classes according to the EGP class scheme;
+*(ii) classify urban workers into occupational classes according to the EGP class scheme;
-(iii) group occupational classes into 3 social groups based on cluster analysis;
+*(iii) group occupational classes into 3 social groups based on cluster analysis;
-(iv) perform spatial microssimulation to estimate class and race data at the census tract level;
+*(iv) perform spatial microssimulation to estimate class and race data at the census tract level;
-(v) create hexagonal urban grid and reallocate census tract data;
+*(v) create hexagonal urban grid and reallocate census tract data;
-(vi) calculate urban inequality and segregation indices;
+*(vi) calculate urban inequality and segregation indices;
-(vii) create urban occupation maps
+*(vii) create urban occupation maps

 1.2 Accessibility:
-Script to:
+Script to
 (i) get employment data from the Brazilian Ministry of Economy;
 (ii) prepare data for Google Earth geocoding by postal code and distribute the jobs into the hexagonal grid;
 (iii) calculate 2-step accessibility levels for multiple grid sizes;